peakflo/pfMCP/src/servers/figma/README.md

 # Figma Server

-guMCP server implementation for interacting with the Figma API.
+pfMCP server implementation for interacting with the Figma API.

 ### Prerequisites